wordpressPHP/wp-posts-carousel/readme.txt

 == Changelog ==
 = 1.1.2 =
-* replaced display excerpt from directly field's value to automatically gererate excerpt by get_the_excerpt() function = 1.1.1 =
+* replaced display the excerpt from directly field's value to automatically gererate excerpt by get_the_excerpt() function = 1.1.1 =
 * added actions and filters to overwrite html and values
 * added option to select posts or custom post types by IDs